sin2akshay/EIP-3.0-Dive-into-Deep-Neural-Networks/README.md

   <img src="https://2.bp.blogspot.com/-ym4HVFpGw6s/XI293VubjFI/AAAAAAAAYmo/Aok3kIF6KKQQS9wva7Q81ot7pY0Rl2LUwCLcBGAs/s1600/DCAI.png" width="200" />
 </p>

-Hi, I have enrolled into an internship program that will teach me Machine Learning and related topics being organised by [MLBLR](https://mlblr.com/).
+This is an internship program that will teach Machine Learning and related topics being organised by [MLBLR](https://mlblr.com/).
 The program is divided into different phases and only after clearing a phase, we can move to next one.
 This is a **fast paced** program and won't be dealing with topics that are irrelevant in the industry today.
-I am looking forward to gaining a lot from this program.
-I hope to complete all three phases and even try for Phase four.
-I will be updating the details of my progress here.
+Looking forward to gaining a lot from this program.
+Details of my progress would be updated here.
 The details of the program are mentioned below:
 ___

 External Internship Program